npmcdn-to-unpkg-bot/GoogleAppEngine/war/n/readme.txt

 Why?
 .
-To evaluate and compare RiotJS with ReactJS implementation .
-RiotJS supposed to be 10 times smaller and faster compared to ReactJS
+To evaluate and compare AngularJS, RiotJS with ReactJS implementations .
+AngularJS (1.4+) supposed to be the "legacy" UI
+.
+RiotJS supposed to be 10 times smaller and faster compared to ReactJS .
+CRUD of SR is used as a model after app

 What else I need to know?
 .
 To ensure compatibility between the future's Web Component, please define all custom element names with more than one words separated by a hypen e.g. my-first-element!